Top 10 Places to Visit in Varanasi, India – Discover Spiritual Journey!

 Image – Source

 Kashi Vishwanath Temple, one of the 12 Jyotirlingas, is dedicated to Lord Shiva, making it one of the holiest temples in India.
 Situated on the western bank of the Ganges, this temple is a sacred destination for Hindus who believe that visiting the temple and taking a dip in the holy river leads to Moksha (liberation from the cycle of rebirth).
-The temple has been destroyed and rebuilt multiple times throughout history, with the current structure being built by Ahilya Bai Holkar in 1780.
-Its golden spires and domes, along with the towering presence of the temple, are a symbol of its importance in the city.

 Timings: 4:00 AM to 11:00 PM